ansys/pymapdl/doc/source/getting_started/learning.rst

   you to learn PyMAPDL.

-- Visit :ref:`ref_examples` to learn how PyMAPDL can be used to solve different real life problems.
+- Visit :ref:`ref_examples` to learn how PyMAPDL can be used to solve different real problems.

 Courses